rhysd/tweet-app/README.md

 necessary to notify this app your screen name.
 Please see 'Customization' section for the detail.

 The tweet form is exactly the same as the input form of https://mobile.twitter.com/compose/tweet.
-All functionalities like accurate characters count, picture/movie upload, emoji picker, poll are available.
+All functionalities like accurate characters count, picture/movie upload, emoji picker, save draft tweets, poll,... are available.
 Clicking '+' chains additional tweets.

 Menu items are in menu bar on macOS, and in a window tool bar on Windows and Linux.
 By default, the window hides a tool bar on Windows and Linux.
 To reveal it, please type <kbd>Alt</kbd>.